jkrumboe/wizard-tracker/PWA_UPDATE_FIX.md

 ### Update Flow
 1. Service worker detects a new version is available
 2. `UpdateNotification` component checks localStorage for recent updates
-3. If no recent update (>10 seconds ago), proceed with update
+3. If no recent update (>10 seconds ago), proceed with version check
+4. **Compare current service worker version with waiting/installing worker version**
+5. **Only proceed if versions are different**
-4. Set `UPDATE_STATE_KEY` to 'updating' in localStorage
+6. Set `UPDATE_STATE_KEY` to 'updating' in localStorage
 5. Show loading screen to user
 6. Clear all caches
 7. Tell service worker to skip waiting